cublueprint/cublueprint-react-website/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# CUBluePrint's New Website

+Our new and updated website for CUBluePrint!

+You can find our live website available at: [link](enter link here thanks)

+## Motivation + What does our site do?

+In 2021, we decided our club needed a new website with a brand new UI, since our old one was built with outdated technology and was becoming increasingly difficult for our exec team to use.

+To meet these challenges, our team has designed a [new UI using Figma](https://www.figma.com/file/Qt7bGynNItu0hUvPu0EPGa/Draft-Website-Design?node-id=0%3A1) and is currently working on developing it using React, Typescript, styled components and ___.

+## Site Map

+Our site contains information about CUBlueprint's mission statement, our current projects, our team, how to get involved in BluePrint and sign up forms for volunteers and non-profit organizations.

+The following is a visual map of how to navigate our website:

+### INCLUDE SAMEE'S SITE MAP

+## Tools

+* TypeScript
+* React
+* Styled Components

-## Available Scripts
+## Credits

-In the project directory, you can run:
+Credits for the website go to:
+* Deen
+* Meerah
+* Seneli
+* Samee

+## How to run the website in Development

+To run the project in development mode on a local server, run the following commands inside the project directory:

 ### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+This command will run the app on default [http://localhost:3000](http://localhost:3000).
+It can be accessed via a web browser.
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `yarn test`